awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 | z1d\.6xlarge | 24 | 192 |
 | z1d\.12xlarge | 48 | 384 |

+\* Each logical processor is a hyperthread on 224 cores\.

 For more information about the hardware specifications for each Amazon EC2 instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

 For more information about specifying CPU options, see [Optimizing CPU Options](instance-optimize-cpu.md)\.